d21matbo/mobileapp-programming-preferences/README.md

 According to the documentation for activities `onResume` is called just before the activity starts interacting with the user.
-The code that is executed gets the String value stored in `myPreferenceRef` under the name `"savedPreference"` or the String `"Data missing"` if the SharedPreference does not exist.
+The code that is executed gets the String value stored in `myPreferenceRef` under the name `"savedPreference"` or the String `"Data missing"` if the shared preference does not exist.
 ```java
 protected void onResume() {
     super.onResume();